roman-kulish/microbit-led-light/README.md

 # Micro:bit V2 Interactive LED Strip with Motion and Light Sensing

-This project showcases how to create an interactive LED strip experience using a Micro:bit V2 board, a PIR motion sensor, a VEML6030 ambient light sensor, and a WS2812B addressable LED strip.
+This project showcases how to create an interactive LED strip experience using a Micro:bit V2 board, a VEML6030 ambient light sensor, and a WS2812B addressable LED strip.

 ## Features

 * **Multiple Modes:**
     * **Lights ON:** LEDs display a static pattern, controlled by button B.
-    * **Motion Activated:** LEDs react to motion detected by the PIR sensor.
     * **Lights OFF:**  All LEDs are turned off.
 * **Button Control:**
     * Button A: Cycles through the different modes.